aka The Enemy from Space

 Certainly, the scenes here with Quatermass coming up against the sinister security forces at the plant and discovering a conspiracy among Whitehall politicos holds a paranoid sense of a powerful, far-reaching conspiracy.
 It is something that almost looks forward to what the superb tv mini-series Edge of Darkness (1985) plumbed in its digging into the sinister relationship between the British government and government contracts/private enterprise.

-1950s British science-fiction often held a paranoid view of the government, seeing that its power had become totalitarian – see also works like The Gamma People (1956), Hammer’s subsequent The Damned (1963) and the classic work of this era, George Orwell’s Nineteen Eighty-Four (1949), which Nigel Kneale notedly adapted to tv with Nineteen Eighty-Four (1954).
+1950s British science-fiction often held a paranoid view of the government, seeing that its power had become totalitarian – see works like Hammer’s subsequent The Damned (1963) and the classic work of this era, George Orwell’s Nineteen Eighty-Four (1949), which Nigel Kneale notedly adapted to tv with Nineteen Eighty-Four (1954).
 Here, the background of the village is surrounded by ominous slogans – “Talk About the Job – Lose It,” “Remember – Secrets Mean Sealed Lips” – something almost directly taken from Nineteen Eighty-Four.

 I am not fully sure what Nigel Kneale’s underlying fear is here – the sinister power of government bureaucracy or of new industries like nuclear power gaining an ominous foothold into the British public – but the film certainly looms with an apprehension about its power and implacability.
 The industrial landscapes look wonderfully imposing – particularly the shots of the vast metal dome of the plant rising up dwarfing human characters as they walk towards it.
 Val Guest shoots much of the action with characters constricted and surrounded by masses of piping and industrial machinery.